-Describe how the program is designed to address cultural and linguistic diversity and provide opportunities for all students to experience diversity, access, and equity.
-Describe how the ELO-P will provide access and opportunity for students with disabilities.
+Describe how the program is designed to address cultural and linguistic diversity and provide opportunities for all students to experience diversity, access, and equity include how the ELO-P will provide access for students with disabilities.

 YDSS' values and commitment to diversity and equity is reflected in all outreach materials.
 Program applications and fliers are available in each participating school's front office in languages appropriate to the student population.
-YDSS utilizes local TV stations to inform the community about ASES summer programming.
 Lastly, collaborative partners (main and supplemental) have strong roots in the community and reach out to SCUSD community via newsletters, social media promotions and through community events.

 Students and families receive information on ELP services through a wide variety of communication vehicles.
-Letters are sent home with students during Spring to inform parents/guardians about next year's program being offered on their child's school site.
+Program providers send letters home with students during Spring semester to inform parents/guardians about next year's program being offered on their child's school site.
 School staff also send phone messages to families.
 Information about the program is included in the District online newsletter; on the YDSS website; through presentations at Back to School Night, Open House; during teacher home visits; by teachers, counselors, and student referrals; on marquee signs and/or through the onsite Expanded Learning program.
 Program staff is required to be at their respective school sites the week before the school year starts and be available for any program inquiries.

 ELP staff work collaboratively with a variety of stakeholders to encourage participation from highest-need students.
-A collaboration between staff and Foster Youth Services Department Case Managers enables proactive registration of foster students.
+YDSS staff collaborate with Homeless and Foster Youth Services Departments' Case Managers to enable proactive registration of homeless and foster students.